subhanqasid/btc/README.md

 # Download and build

-This program was made in a linux environment. if you are windows user i strongly recommend to use WSL enviroment on Windows. it is available in the Microsoft store
+This program was made in a linux environment. if you are windows user i strongly recommend to use WSL environment on Windows. it is available in the Microsoft store

 Please install on your system